 Check out this informative and entertaining video on Munich’s start-up scene produced by mobile media company The Lunicorn, in partnership with Germany’s Digital Hub Initiative:

-The concentration of thriving companies with web development needs means there is particularly high demand for professionals with web development skills, both as direct employees and through specialist service providers.
+The concentration of thriving companies with web development needs means there is especially high demand for professionals with web development skills, both as direct employees and through specialist service providers.

 If you are looking for a web development job in Munich or researching the employment market in the city more generally, a good place to start would be the following jobs portals: